-At December 31, 2014 we had more than 5,000 employees in total, of which approximately 500 were temporary employees.
+At December 31, 2015 we had approximately 5,000 employees, of which approximately 300 were temporary employees.
 Some of our employees in various foreign locations are subject to collective bargaining agreements.
 Less than one percent of our employees in the U.S. are subject to collective bargaining agreements.
 We offer market competitive benefits for employees and opportunities for growth and advancement.
 We believe our relationship with our employees is good.